JoelCourtney/joelcourtney.github.io/pages/hadron.md

 permalink: /hadron
 ---
 # The Hadron Programming Language

 is a scripting language designed for physical and numerical computation.
-[The interpreter](https://github.com/JoelCourtney/hadron) uses [ANTLR](https://www.antlr.org/), [Truffle](https://github.com/oracle/graal/tree/master/truffle) and the [GraalVM](https://www.graalvm.org/), and is still in progress.
+[The interpreter](https://github.com/JoelCourtney/hadron) uses [Kotlin](https://kotlinlang.org/) and [ANTLR](https://www.antlr.org/), and is still in progress.

 ---

 ## Features

 - Matrices and matrix operations a. la.
-MatLab
+MATLAB
 - Native support for units and dimension types
-- Easy foreign language interop with Truffle
+- Complex numbers, big integers, and rational numbers
-- Complex numbers and big integers
+- A unique break and return syntax that might be a terrible idea

 ---

 ## Syntax

-The grammar currently used in the [interpreter's repo](https://github.com/JoelCourtney/hadron) is not indicative of Hadron's syntax, as it still has elements from Oracle's [SimpleLanguage](https://github.com/graalvm/simplelanguage) grammar.
+The grammar currently used in the [interpreter's repo](https://github.com/JoelCourtney/hadron) does not support all of the syntax below, as it is only at the MVP stage, and is still in progress.

 After the interpreter itself is complete, I'll make a pull request to [Rouge](https://github.com/rouge-ruby/rouge) to have Hadron properly highlighted in the code blocks below.